williamjl/hello-world/README.md

 # hello-world
-This is the first file created for learing purpose
+This is the first file created for learning purpose